osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ??? info "Alternative: Manual SSL Patching (without automatic entrypoint wrapper)"

 If you prefer not to use the automatic patching entrypoint wrapper, you can use the standard compose file and manually patch the Apache SSL configuration after obtaining certificates.

     1. Use `docker-compose.testpoint-le.yml` instead of `docker-compose.testpoint-le-auto.yml`

-    2. After obtaining Let's Encrypt certificates, run:
+    1. After obtaining Let's Encrypt certificates, run:

     ```bash
     /opt/perfsonar-tp/tools_scripts/patch_apache_ssl_for_letsencrypt.sh <SERVER_FQDN>
     ```

-    3. Reload Apache in the running container:
+    1. Reload Apache in the running container:

     ```bash
     podman exec perfsonar-testpoint apachectl -k graceful
     ```

 This approach requires manual intervention after initial certificate issuance and any time the container is recreated.
 The automatic approach (using the entrypoint wrapper) eliminates this manual step.

 ??? warning "Troubleshooting: Container fails with 'executable file not found' error"

-    **Error:** `Error: unable to start container: crun: executable file /opt/perfsonar-tp/tools_scripts/testpoint-entrypoint-wrapper.sh not found`
+**Error:** `Error: unable to start container: crun: executable file /opt/perfsonar-tp/tools_scripts/testpoint- entrypoint-wrapper.sh not found`

 **Cause:** The `/opt/perfsonar-tp/tools_scripts` directory doesn't exist or the entrypoint wrapper wasn't downloaded.

     **Fix:** Run the Step 2 bootstrap script to fetch all helper scripts: